 Jamie Barnett, RDML USNR (Ret.) is a Senior Fellow at the Potomac Institute for Policy Studies.
-RDML Barnett has over thirty years experience in the U.S. Navy and a distinguished career in private law practice.
+RDML Barnett has over thirty years of experience in the U.S. Navy and a distinguished career in private law practice.
 From 2009-2012, he served in an IPA assignment as Chief of the Federal Communications Commission's Public Safety and Homeland Security Bureau (PSHSB).
 He previously served as a Senior Research Fellow of the Institute.

 At the FCC, RDML Barnett was active in promoting cybersecurity initiatives and advancing emergency communications capabilities, including seminal work on the public safety broadband network.
 He created the Cybersecurity and Communications Reliability Division within PSHSB which achieved significant results in March, 2012 when the Division’s Communications Security, Reliability and Interoperability Council (CSRIC) announced three voluntary cybersecurity measures for Internet service providers (ISP), including a new ISP Code of Conduct to reduce botnets, implementation best practices for securing the Domain Name System, and creating a authoritative registry for Internet addresses to reduce Internet route hijacking.
 Moreover, he worked to get ISPs to adopt the three measures that will cover almost 90% of all American Internet users.
 RDML Barnett proposed the first nationwide test of the Emergency Alert System, which was conducted on November 9, 2011, and he laid the groundwork for a Next Generation 911 system.